xueyouchao/xueyouchao.github.io-hexo/source/_posts/CompileTimeString.md

   ...
 }

 The first thought come in mind is to use hash function to speed up the comparison operation; so we can improve the time complexity from O($n^2$) to O(1).
 How can we do better?
-Make the hash calculation on compile time so there will be no run-time cost and let the compiler do the job for you.
+Make the hash calculation on compile time so it saves some extra run-time cost for constant string hash calculation and let the compiler do the job for you.

 ## c++98 solutions
 Before c++11, c++98 solutions are not perfect.